Privacy Notice RIM Group

 Data Subject: Any natural person, whose Personal Data might be processed.

 EEA: The European Economic Area describes a region associated with the EU and includes Norway, Iceland and Liechtenstein.

 Group: RIM logistics, ltd. (United States), RIMbosh Logistics Ltd. (Canada), RIM logistics, UK ltd (United Kingdom), RIM logistics GmbH (Germany), and RIM logistics Asia limited (Hong Kong and Philippines).

 Online Services: These services include our website, our WebTracker and our electronic newsletters.

 Personal Data: Information by which a particular natural person can be identified or is identifiable.

 Sensitive Personal Data: Personal Data that is seen by the legislator as particularly critical and therefore specially protected.
-This includes Personal Data revealing race or ethnic origin, political opinions, religious or philosophical beliefs or trade union membership, genetics biometric or health data, data on sex life, sexual orientation or criminal convictions and crimes.
+These data include genetic, biometric and health data, as well as personal data revealing racial and ethnic origin, political opinions, religious or ideological convictions.

 This Privacy Notice was last updated on February 28, 2019.